 It is important to get enough sleep to optimize the effectiveness of your workouts.
-Indeed, the body will undergo an adaptation phase and this only during sleep.
+Indeed, the body will undergo an adaptation phase and only during sleep.
 More precisely during the end of the night, which is synonymous with complete rest.
-A minimum of about 7 hours of sleep per night is recommended but this may vary depending on each individual.
+A minimum of about seven hours of sleep per night is recommended but this may vary depending on each individual.
 If you feel rested when you wake up, it is a sign that your body has recovered enough.

 Warm up before and after a session:

 Warming up goes hand in hand with recovery.
-Indeed, it will allow the body to start gradually and prepare the muscles for the effort that awaits it.
+Indeed, it will allow the body to start gradually and prepare the muscles for the effort that awaits them.
 To do this, there is nothing like a 15-minute jog or a few successive accelerations.

-It is also proven that doing a slow pace activity after training is beneficial for the body’s recovery.
-For example, a slow jogging of a few minutes or a short cycling session.
+It is also proven that doing a slow paced activity after training is beneficial for the body’s recovery.
+For example, slow jogging of a few minutes or a short cycling session.
 Indeed, the waste generated by the session will be rejected and the blood will circulate faster than at rest, without damaging the body again.